 - VMMC is always used to control the retention on VM backups.
 This applies to both disk and tape configurations.
 VMCTLMC is not used for the retention of the control files.
 The .CTL and .DAT files are part of the same grouping and are expired together based on the retention policy of VMMC.

-- Refer to the Tivoli Storage Manager for Virtual Environments Installation and User’s Guide for additional information.
+- Refer to the IBM Spectrum Protect for Virtual Environments installation and user's guides for additional information.

-If a Tivoli Storage Manager server environment uses disk to tape migration, consider the following recommendations:
+If a IBM Spectrum Protect server environment uses disk to tape migration, consider the following recommendations:

 - Set the disk storage pool MIGDELAY to value that allows the majority of mount requests to be satisfied from disk.
 Typical usage patterns indicate that a high percentage of individual file recoveries occur within a small number of days, for example for 3 - 5 days from the time a file was last modified.
 Therefore, consider keeping data on disk for this small period of time to optimize recovery operations.

 In addition, if client side deduplication is being used with the disk storage pool, the setting of MIGDELAY should consider how frequently full virtual machine backups are being performed.
 The recommendation is to not migrate data to tape from the deduplicated storage pool until at least two full backups can be performed for a virtual machine.
 When data is moved to tape it is no longer deduplicated.
 For example, if full backups are performed weekly, consider setting MIGDELAY to a value of at least 10 days.
 This setting ensures that each full backup could identify and leverage duplicate data from the previous week's backup before being moved to tape.